department-of-veterans-affairs/va.gov-team/products/iris/IRIS Form - Main Page Contact Info (1 of 4).md

 -I am asking about benefits/services drop down
 -How you would like to be contacted

-Additional fields to come will be [story 36](https://github.com/department-of-veterans-affairs/orchid/issues/36); at that time we may need to rethink the order of these, and add additional 'headers' for screen readers.
+Additional fields to come will be [story 36](https://github.com/department-of-veterans-affairs/orchid/issues/36); at that time we may need to rethink the order of these fields and add additional 'headers' for screen readers.

 -SSN
 -Claim Number